Step 1: Declutter your Home for Life

 - Lost items: For things you do not want to donate, but no longer have a place in the room.

-- Maybe box: This box is for anything you are unsure of getting rid of
+- Maybe box: This box is for anything you are unsure of getting rid of.
+This is ONE box only so choose wisely.

 Maybe Box